NASA-PDS/validate/README.md

 ## Complete Release in Github
 Currently the process to create more formal release notes and attach Assets is done manually through the [Github UI](https://github.com/NASA-PDS-Incubator/validate/releases/new) but should eventually be automated via script.

+*NOTE: Be sure to add the `tar.gz` and `zip` from the `target/` directory to the release assets, otherwise the downloads will not work.*

 # Snapshot Release